 - Child support and other expenses for the children;

 In some cases, the parties might be able to agree on issues in dispute in mediation.
 In other cases, the parties might not be able to enter an agreement.
 It also might be that some issues are resolved in mediation, but other issues of dispute remain unsettled such that the court still has to decide those matters.

 If you are interested in mediation, contact us today.
 Stange Law Firm, PC has multiple mediators who can help you, including Kirk Stange, Kelly Davidzuk, Antony Jones, and others.

 What is The Difference Between Court-Mediation and Voluntary Mediation?

-The mediation order will set up on how the costs will be allocated and sets the minimum length of time that the opposing parties will to attempt the mediation.
-Some courts (like Missouri) can only require mediation for two-hours, but other jurisidictions have their own rules.
+The mediation order will set up how the costs will be allocated and set the minimum length of time that the opposing parties will to attempt the mediation.
+Some courts (like Missouri) can only require mediation for two hours, but other jurisdictions have their own rules.

 Voluntary mediation tends to take place before the family law case and/or the divorce has been filed.
-The opposing parties are about to come to an agreement, and then are able to select a mediatior of their choice.
+The opposing parties are about to come to an agreement and then are able to select a mediator of their choice.
 The opposing parties also typically agree on how the payments will be taken care of and they can also participate for however long they desire.